busrabektas/Digital-Assistant-for-Call-Centers/README.md

 **Three AI-based tools analyze the conversations:**

-- NPS Analysis: Categorizes customers into Promoter, Passive, and Detractor groups.
+- NPS Analysis: Categorizes customers into Promoter, Passive, and Detractor groups.Predicts and evaluates customer loyalty and satisfaction.​

 - Sentiment Analysis: Identifies whether customer feedback is positive, neutral, or negative.